MathewHDYT/OneShare/_docs/notes/haskell/defining_functions.md

 ### New from old

-Easiest way to define a new functon is to use already exisiting ones.
+Easiest way to define a new function is to use already existing ones.

 ```haskell
 even :: Integral a => a -> Bool